 Day 4 Istanbul–Bucharest, Romania

-Fly to Bucharest where its wide boulevards and Arc de Triomphe have gained this city the name “Paris of the East.”
-(Breakfast)
+Fly to Bucharest!
+Its wide boulevards and Arc de Triomphe have gained this city the name “Paris of the East.”

 Day 5 Bucharest–Oltenita (Embarkation)

 Much recent history has taken place in Romania’s capital city.
 During your included tour this morning, see the impressive Parliament Building, the second-largest building in the world, after the Pentagon.
 The Royal Palace Square was the scene of riots in 1989, which finally led to the collapse of the communist dictatorship.
 The former Royal Palace now houses the NATIONAL ART MUSEUM.
 This afternoon a motorcoach ride takes you to Oltenita, where your river cruise vessel is docked.
 Before dinner, meet your crew at a welcome reception.(B,D)

 Day 6 Harsova.
 Excursion to Murfatlar